dist-svc/dsf-proto/src/usage.md

----
-description: The page describes the use of DSF
----

 # Getting Started

 ## Installation

-DSF can be installed from pre-compiled binaries [here](REDACTED) or via cargo using `cargo install dsf-impl`.
+DSF can be installed from pre-compiled binaries or .deb packages [here](REDACTED) or via cargo using `cargo install dsf-impl`.

 ### Usage